drblobfish/score-diving-4th-dim/README.md

 ## Links

-Our protocol is available [here](https://docs.google.com/document/d/1nIPCcI1o5f8sB7eeenndRpnXQNSKvKGWUfrj1_Wj8oY/edit?usp=sharing).
+Our poster can be found [in pdf format here](https://drblobfish.github.io/assets/pdf/score/poster.pdf).

 Our bibliography is available in [this zotero library](https://www.zotero.org/groups/4625494/score-4d-microscopy/library).

-More information can be found on our [CRI project page](https://projects.cri-paris.org/projects/rRiHhgY3/summary)
+More information can be found on our [CRI project page](https://projects.cri-paris.org/projects/rRiHhgY3/summary).

+For reference, our initial protocol (as of january 2022) is available [here](https://docs.google.com/document/d/1nIPCcI1o5f8sB7eeenndRpnXQNSKvKGWUfrj1_Wj8oY/edit?usp=sharing).

 ## Files